Azure/azure-sdk-for-python/sdk/storage/azure-storage-file-share/README.md

 1. To use a [shared access signature (SAS) token](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview), provide the token as a string.
 If your account URL includes the SAS token, omit the credential parameter.
-2. To use a storage account [shared access key](https://docs.microsoft.com/rest/api/storageservices/authenticate-with-shared-key/), provide the key as a string.This can be found in the Azure Portal under your storage account or by running the following Azure CLI command:
+2. To use a storage account [shared access key](https://docs.microsoft.com/rest/api/storageservices/authenticate-with-shared-key/), provide the key as a string.This can be found in the Azure Portal under the "Access Keys" section or by running the following Azure CLI command:

     ```az storage account keys list -g MyResourceGroup -n MyStorageAccount```